lblod/frontend-embeddable-notule-editor/README.md

 For a complete version of this example, checkout this file: [public/test.html](public/test.html).
 It also includes another button that inserts a template in the editor to showcase the plugins.

-## Prosemirror
+## Editor API

-The rdfa editor uses [the prosemirror toolkit](https://prosemirror.net/) as a base.
-After the `editorElement.initEditor()` function is called you will have access to the editor controller with `editorElement.controller`.
-This is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor)
+The RDFa editor uses [the prosemirror toolkit](https://prosemirror.net/) as a base.
+After the `editorElement.initEditor()` function is called you will have access to the editor methods, including the controller with `editorElement.controller`.
+This controller is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor).

-It provides the following methods:
+The controller provides following methods.
 - `focus()`: method which allows one to focus the main editor view
 - `setHtmlContent(content: string)`: sets the content of the main editor.
 - htmlContent: getter property containing the "serialized" html content of the editor.
 This is essentially the raw content without all the plugin bells and whistles, suitable for storing in a database.
 It can then be loaded with the abovementioned `setHtmlContent`